 COM 315 Communication Theory (3) The study of communication through the exploration and analysis of societal theories and contemporary issues.
-Spring 2017, then every Fall semester, starting in 2017.
-Prerequisite: COM 101 and junior standing or permission of department chair.
+Every Fall semester.
+Prerequisites: COM 101 or 111, and junior standing or permission of department chair.

 COM 320 Communications Workshop Facilitation (2) Resources for improving communication in organizations, including workshop formats and workshop management skills.
 Fall semester.
-Prerequisite: COM 101or COM 111; or permission of instructor.
+Prerequisite: COM 101 or COM 111; or permission of instructor.